Stay on top of every class.

 Readings, problem sets, and study blocks that come back every week can be routines.
 They show up on their own, so you're not rebuilding your list every Sunday.

-5. Check the week, work the day
+6. Check the week, work the day

 Use Next 7 Days to see what's coming, then just work today's short list.
 Put a widget on your home screen so the next deadline is always in view.
 With iCloud sync, you can plan on your Mac and check it on your phone between classes.
+And at night, completed tasks can stay visible within the day, so you end on what you finished instead of what's left.

 Studying with a busy brain?
 Our ADHD guide uses the same color-and-chunk approach for staying focused.
 Want the weekly method in more depth?
 See how to plan your week.